Palace of Versailles

 The bed of the King is placed beneath a carved relief by Nicolas Coustou entitled France watching over the sleeping King.
 The decoration includes several paintings set into the paneling, including a self-portrait of Antony Van Dyck.

-Above image is the property of Jean-Marie Hullot via Wikimedia Commons using the CC BY-SA 3.0 license.
-All other images, unless otherwise noted, are the property of Just Traveling Thru, LLC.
+• This image is the property of Jean-Marie Hullot via Wikimedia Commons using the CC BY-SA 3.0 license.

 NOTE: Below are some useful links where you can find even more information about the areas we have described on this page.
 There are of course, many other useful websites & pages, so for something specific, we would suggest using Google Search.